 Latest digital marketing news

-You can read these stories and much more, like our own Insights articles, in the August 2021 Digital Roundup.
+You can read these stories and more—including our latest Insights articles—in this month’s Digital Roundup.

 Paid media stories

 Google introduce new Ads features for seasonal shopping